Easy Pumpkin Pie (No Cracks, Super Creamy!)

 angled shot of slice of pie topped with whipped cream on plate

-• Sugar – Pumpkin on it’s own is not sweet at all, so we need regular granulated sugar for the sweet element of this perfect pumpkin pie recipe.
+• Sugar – Pumpkin (whether you baked your own or bought canned real pumpkin) on its own is not sweet at all, so we need regular granulated sugar for the sweet element.

 • Pumpkin pie spice – Generally speaking, pumpkin pie spice contains cinnamon, nutmeg, ginger, allspice and cloves.
 Fragrant and delicious, you’ll find nearly every food item, and even some non-food items, all the sudden become pumpkin pie flavored.

 • Pumpkin puree – Make sure not to use pumpkin pie filling.
-Filling is already mixed with spices and will be too sweet.
-You can also make homemade pumpkin puree.
+Filling is already mixed with spices and sugar.
+You can also make homemade pumpkin puree, which is the one thing I prefer to do from scratch for this recipe.
+It can be done ahead of time, but makes a world of difference in the flavor.

 • Evaporated milk – This helps to give the filling recipe a creamy texture.
 I prefer using this instead of heavy cream.